HarryWightJr/final_project/README.md

 ## Content

-The topic we have selected was to examine crime rate data and housing price data by county and create a machine learning tool to see if we could create an environment that would predict housing price based on the level of crime that occurs in a given county.
+The topic we have selected was to examine crime rate data and housing price data by county and create a machine learning tool to see if we could create an environment that would predict housing price based on the level of crime that occurs and median household income in a given county.

 The topic was selected out of a mutual interest in finances, crime/crime rate data, and how it may affect the housing market and where people choose to live.